flexera-public/optima-tools/flexera/README.md

 ## Data Generation

 - The `./update_demo_data.rb` script is used to generate the demo data.
-- Demo data is stored in the `./flexera/data` directory in the `task/update-cco-demo-data` branch.
-This is where the policies pull the data from.
+- The `Update Demo Data` Github workflow runs on a weekly cadence to execute the script and update the demo data.